Surucobe/Journal/General/Daily.md

 ### Bulding discipline
 Second day with my previous routine building and is giving better results, i feel more commited to acoomplishing whaat i decide to do on my day to day
 I have consider adjusting a few of the things i do and trying to be more specific with what i wanna do, also setting times would be ideal
+---
+## Date 29/08/2024
+### Bulding discipline
+Third day and i have manage to improve, imagae to code for an hour under a pomodoro strategy, today i have manage to do nearly everything i had in my list
+Missing few things to finish my list does tel me i need to tweak a few things still but i'm on the right path However i'm still missing some key elements to feel satisfied with my day to day, name actually sending my CV to companies and finish my protfolio